stennety/mywebsite/_posts/2018-06-27-illustrated-transformer.md

 The Transformer was proposed in the paper [Attention is All You Need](https://arxiv.org/abs/1706.03762).
 A TensorFlow implementation of it is available as a part of the [Tensor2Tensor](https://github.com/tensorflow/tensor2tensor) package.
 Harvard's NLP group created a [guide annotating the paper with PyTorch implementation](http://nlp.seas.harvard.edu/2018/04/03/attention.html).
 In this post, we will attempt to oversimplify things a bit and introduce the concepts one by one to hopefully make it easier to understand to people without in-depth knowledge of the subject matter.

-**2020 Update**: I've created a "Narrated Transformer" video which is a gentler approach to the topic:
+**2025 Update**: We've built a <a href="https://bit.ly/4aRnn7Z">free short course</a> that brings the contents of this post up-to-date with animations:

  <div style="text-align:center">
-<iframe width="560" height="315" src="https://www.youtube.com/embed/-QH8fRhqFHM" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture"  style="
+<iframe width="560" height="315" src="https://www.youtube.com/embed/k1ILy23t89E?si=UEqgMCVxYfMBkEtj" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture"  style="
  width: 100%;
  max-width: 560px;"
 allowfullscreen></iframe>